Phileosopher/commonplace/horticulture.md

 - Water in the morning for the plants to absorb it before it evaporates.
 - Don't water at night or fungus might grow.
 - If the soil is too alkaline and the plants need more acid, mix vinegar into the water.

+Watering stakes make watering easier

+1. Get a large reservoir of water
+2. Get a watering stake or insert aquarium tubing into a small hole in a plastic bottle
+3. Place the stake in the soil for water to slowly migrate from the reservoir to the soil

 Keep up *every* day with weeds.